satom99/coxir/guides/configuration.md

 Coxir.Channel.get(432535429162729494, as: Example.Bot)
 ```

-Where a gateway process must be passed as the `:as` option.
+where a gateway process must be passed as the `:as` option.
 Or if there is no available gateway:

 ```elixir
 Coxir.Channel.get(432535429162729494, token: "")